davidchyou/PSSA_Bedtools/README.md

 Detecting adverse drug reactions (ADR) is very important in minimising drug-related harms especially in older individuals aged 65 years and above.
 In the Big-Data era, many computational algorithms had been developed to predict ADR of the various drugs.
 The prescription sequence-symmetry analysis algorithm, [PSSA](https://www.jstor.org/stable/pdf/3702146.pdf), is a very powerful and computationally simple algorithm to predict ADR, and is scalable to big, national level healthcare dataset with more than 1 billion rows of data.
 It requires only minimal amount of data: prescription dates and drugs prescribed, grouped by individuals, and we only need prescription dataset.
 The idea is that if drug A causes medical condition X, and X can be treated with drug B, then, the number of prescription sequence A -> B is expected to be greater than the number of prescription sequence B -> A. The statistical quantity "sequence ratio" (SR), n(AB)/n(BA), is the main ADR predictor in PSSA, although log(SR) is preferred because the standard error of it is easy to compute.

 To avoid confounding, the principle of "new user design" applies and we only consider first-time prescriptions of all drugs of interests.
 The prescription dataset is therefore processed into a "drug-initiation dataset".
 For each individual, first-time prescription of every drug the individual was used was extracted.
-To mitigate confounding further, sequence A -> B are two-drug sequences, where drug B is the next drug initiated after initiating drug A, and no additional drugs were initiated in between.
+To mitigate confounding further, the original PSSA algorithm was modified so that sequence A -> B are two-drug sequences, where drug B is the next drug initiated after initiating drug A, and no additional drugs were initiated in between.
 Furthermore, we only count drug initiation events that are less than 100 days apart.

 **How the genomic application Bedtools can be applied to solve this pharmacoepidemiological problem?**